localstack/docs/content/en/user-guide/ci/gitlab-ci/index.md

 - Install LocalStack and/or AWS-related dependencies to define the commands that should be run before all builds.
 - Run your LocalStack-related tests in the main job.

-The following example Travis CI job config (`.gitlab-ci.yml`) executes these steps, creates a new S3 bucket, copies some content to the bucket, and check the available buckets:
+The following example Gitlab CI job config (`.gitlab-ci.yml`) executes these steps, creates a new S3 bucket, copies some content to the bucket, and check the available buckets:

 ```yml
 image: python:3.10